 The University of Tokyo (UTokyo) was established in 1877 as the first national university in Japan.
-UTokyo is known for the excellence of its faculty and students, and many of its graduates have gone on to become leaders in government, business, and the academic world.
+The University is known for the excellence of its faculty and students, and many of its graduates have gone on to become leaders in government, business, and the academic world.
 UTokyo places a strong emphasis on cooperation and links at all levels of research and education — interfaculty, interdisciplinary, and with other universities both within Japan and abroad.

 HLS exchange students will study at UTokyo’s Graduate Schools for Law and Politics in the School of Legal and Political Studies.
-The School is designed to provide graduate education for students who wish to become attorneys or directors of legal affairs within companies; students interested in academia; and for international students who wish to gain a deeper understanding of legal and political studies in Japan.
+The curriculum is designed to provide graduate education for students who wish to become attorneys or directors of legal affairs within companies, students interested in academia, and international students who wish to gain a deeper understanding of legal and political studies in Japan.

 Course Offerings and Credit